NiteshTiwari13/backend-interview-challenge/README.md

 ## To watch full Video Click the Below Link:

 #Description: Due to internet and Wi-Fi connectivity issues, I had to record the project demo video in two parts.
-Also, I could not include face recording because of an old camera.
+Also, I could not include face recording because of an technical issue.

 However, I want to assure you that I have put in my 100% effort while implementing this project.
 If given the opportunity, I am confident that I will further enhance my skills and contribute effectively to the growth of the organization.